arcoast/PodFetch/docs/AUTH.md

   -  Enter `admin`
   -  Login as `sam` again and you should find `sam` is now an admin.

+### Endpoints

+Whilst all of Podfetch can be protected with OIDC, it may be that you find it necessary to allow access to certain subfolder endpoints desirable to allow clients to connect without authentication for certain functionality, such as mobile device access over WAN.

+The endpoints that need to be considered are:

+  - `/api` - to allow access to gPodder functionality
+  - `/rss` - to allow access to rss feeds
+  - `/podcasts` - to allow podcast streaming/download

 ### Keycloak

 | Variable          | Description                                                   | Example                                                      |